-- 3.2 Those adults carrying out personal care tasks that students/pupils cannot carry out for themselves will need to enter children's toilets and accessible toilets during the normal course of their duties.
-If you need to enter for some other reason, knock on the door and loudly announce your intention to enter before doing so. - 3.3 Adults who need to carry out intimate care of children should only touch for professional reasons and when it is necessary and appropriate.
+- 3.2 Those adults carrying out personal care tasks that students/pupils cannot carry out for themselves will need to ensure they are adopting safe working practice at all times.
+No adult must be alone whilst carrying out intimate care for a child. - 3.3 Adults who need to carry out intimate care of children should only touch for professional reasons and when it is necessary and appropriate.
 Children should be encouraged to undertake this themselves in the first instance.
 Adults should wear appropriate equipment to undertake such an activity (gloves, aprons) and ensure that waste is disposed of in the appropriate bins (reception toilet area).
-Where a child requires regular personal or intimate care then a personal care plan must be written and parent/carer consent must be granted. - 3.4 Adults should be careful about physical contact with students/pupils, particularly in one-to-one situations.
+Where a child requires regular personal or intimate care then a personal care plan must be prepared and parent/carer consent must be granted. - 3.4 Adults should be careful about physical contact with students/pupils, particularly in one-to-one situations.
 Where possible, children should be comforted by talking to them and reassuring them.
-Limited physical contact is appropriate on occasions (arm on shoulder, or nursing a distressed child), but adults must be careful that the intention cannot be misunderstood. - 3.5 If a child makes a disclosure the child who discloses the information should be reassured, told that they were right to do so and that they are not to blame, and take what the child says seriously.
+Limited physical contact is appropriate on occasions (arm on shoulder, or nursing a distressed child), but adults must be careful that the intention cannot be misinterpreted. - 3.5 If a child makes a disclosure the child who discloses the information should be reassured, told that they were right to do so and that they are not to blame, and take what the child says seriously.
 It is important to listen rather than ask direct questions to what is being said without displaying shock or disbelief, accept what is being said and allow the child to talk freely.
 The adult should explain what has to be done next and who has to be told and a written record then made.
-Information should be passed without delay to the Designated Senior Personor in his/her absence, a member of the safeguarding team.
+Information should be passed without delay to the Designated Safeguarding Lead or in their absence, the deputy safeguarding lead.